nintep/QA-service/README.md

 # QA service
-*A fullstack project created for the Designing and Building Scalable Web Applications course*
+*A fullstack project created for the Designing and Building Scalable Web Applications course.*

 ## Project description